ExtremeNetworksSA/XIQ_WiNG_AP_CCG_to_location/readme.md

 ### XIQ_AP_ccg_location_map.py

 ## Purpose
 This script can be used to assign floors to WiNG APs based on the Cloud Config Group (CCG) the AP is in.
 When a WiNG controller is onboarded into XIQ, each online device will be added to XIQ.
 Each device will be assigned a Cloud Config Group with the name of the rf-domain the AP is part of.
-The locations, buildings, and floors will need to be previously created with the [XIQ_wing_migrate.py](https://github.com/timjsmith24/XIQ_Wing_location_migration) script.
-This script will create a building for each rf-domain, and will create floors based on the rf-domain configuration.
-If there are no floors configured in the rf-domain a 'floor1' will be created in XCQ under the building (rf-domain).
->NOTE: Any device that is online in XIQ and is in the tech-dump when the XIQ_wing_migrate.py script is ran will be moved to the correct floors by that script.
-This script is to be used for any APs that are not online in XIQ when the script is ran.
+The locations, buildings, and floors will need to exist in XIQ.
->NOTE: Also note that this script will not know if the AP is placed on a specific floor with in the WiNG config.
-These APs will be moved into the bottom floor of the building (rf-domain) that matches the name of the CCG they are part of.
+>NOTE: These APs will be moved into the bottom floor of the building (rf-domain) that matches the name of the CCG they are part of.

 ## Information
 ### Needed files